ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/01-preproc_htstream_mm.md

     ls */*R2* | wc -l
     ```

+    *Did you get the answer you expected, why or why not?*

     Check the sizes of the files as well.
 Make sure there are no zero or near-zero size files and also make sure that the size of the files are in the same ballpark as each other:

     ```bash
     ls -lh *

+    du -sh *
     ```

+    *All of the samples started with the same number of reads.
+What can you tell from the file sizes about how cleaning went across the samples?*

-    **IF** for some reason it didn't finish, is corrupted or you missed the session, please let one of us know and we will help, and you can copy over a completed copy
+    **IF for some reason HTStream didn't finish, the files are corrupted or you missed the session, please let one of us know and we will help.
+You can also copy over the HTStream output.**

     ```bash
-    cp -r /share/biocore/workshops/2020_mRNAseq/HTS_testing /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/.
-    cp -r /share/biocore/workshops/2020_mRNAseq/01-HTS_Preproc /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/.
+    cp -r /share/biocore/workshops/2020_mRNAseq_July/01-HTS_Preproc /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/.
     ```

 1. Let's take a look at the differences in adapter content between the input and output files.
 First look at the input file: